-Buddy Ebsen, the original Beverly Hillbilly, died 10 years ago today.
-In this story from last April, we remembered his star turn as Jed Clampett – and his dynamic dancing.
+Buddy Ebsen, the original Beverly Hillbilly, died July 6, 2003.
+On the 10th anniversary of his death, we remember his star turn as Jed Clampett – and his dynamic dancing.
+(Getty Images / Moviepix / Ted Allan)

 If you were watching television in the 1960s, you likely caught an episode of The Beverly Hillbillies.
 Probably more than one, considering it was one of the highest-rated shows on TV during its 1962-71 run (and the episode "The Giant Jack Rabbit" remains the most-watched half-hour sitcom episode of all time).
 Even if you're a little younger, you’ve probably seen it in syndication, as the show continues to be a rerun favorite.
 And, even if you haven’t seen it, you undoubtedly know the catchy theme song ("swimming pools, movie stars…") featuring the late, great Lester Flatt on guitar and Earl Scruggs on banjo.